SpKorioth/CPSC4125_korioth_react/README.md

 ### Description:

-A website that displays a to-do list.
+A website that displays a to-do list using React.
 Items are added by typing into the input field and pressing the "add item" button.
 Items are moved from the "To do:" list to the "Completed:" list by clicking the item.
 When clicking on an item in the "Completed:" list, the item is completely removed from the webpage.

-To launch the website, please navigate to the react-todolist folder with <code>cd react-todolist</code> and follow the directions of the react readme.
+To launch the website, please navigate to the react-todolist folder with <code>cd react-todolist</code> and follow the directions of the React readme.